|HST Call for Proposals and HST Primer for Cycle 24|

 Observations that are no longer proprietary (see Section 1.4.7) are available for analysis by interested scientists through direct retrieval from the HST Data Archive or from the Hubble Legacy Archive (HLA).
 The retrieval is free and does not involve financial support.
-The HST Archival Research (AR) Program can provide financial support for the analysis of such data sets.
-AR Phase I proposals must provide a guide to the anticipated level of funding (see Section 8.6.3) and must outline a management plan for analyzing the data (see Section 9.7).
-Detailed budgets are due in Phase II only (as is the case for GO and SNAP Proposals; see Chapter 12 for details).
+The HST Archival Research (AR) Program can, however, provide financial support for the analysis of such data sets.
+AR Phase I proposals must outline a management plan for analyzing the data (see Section 9.7).
+Detailed budgets are due in Phase II only (as is the case for GO and SNAP Proposals; see Chapter 11 for details).
 Proposals for AR funding are considered at the same time, and by the same reviewers, as proposals for observing time, on the basis of scientific merit.
 Two categories of archival proposals are available, Regular AR and Legacy AR, depending on the size of the funding request.
-An AR Proposal may be submitted by a non-U.S. PI if there are one or more U.S. Co-Is who request funding (see Section 12.2).
+An AR Proposal may be submitted by a non-U.S. PI if there are one or more U.S. Co-Is who request funding (see Section 11.4).

-This cycle, we particularly encourage AR Proposals aimed at exploiting the data obtained as part of the New Frontiers Program, and those designed to exploit UV data under the UV Initiative (see Section 6.3).
-We also encourage the submission of proposals that combine HST archival data with data from other astronomical missions, such as the datasets maintained at the Mikulski Archive for Space Telescopes (MAST).3.4.1 Regular AR ProposalsThe general goal of a Regular AR Proposal is to analyze a subset of data from the HST Archive to address a specific scientific issue.
+This cycle, we particularly encourage AR Proposals aimed at exploiting the data obtained as part of the Frontier Fields Program, and those designed to exploit UV data under the UV Initiative (see Section 6.3).
+We also encourage the submission of proposals that combine HST archival data with data from other astronomical missions, such as the datasets maintained at the Mikulski Archive for Space Telescopes (MAST).Please also note that the Hubble Source Catalog (HSC) provides a resource for visit-based WFC3, ACS, and WFPC2 source lists in a single master catalog with roughly 100 million sources.
+This may be of particular interest to developing Legacy and Calibration AR proposals.
+A few potential examples of value-added projects that might utilize the HSC are listed in Section 7.4 of the HST Primer.3.4.1 Regular AR ProposalsThe general goal of a Regular AR Proposal is to analyze a subset of data from the HST Archive to address a specific scientific issue.
 The analysis must improve on the previous use(s) of the data, or the scientific questions addressed must differ from those tackled by the original programs that obtained the data.There is no limit to the amount of funding that may be requested in a Regular AR Proposal.
-The majority of the awards in recent cycles have been under $100,000, with a median around $50,000.
+The majority of the awards in recent cycles have been under $120,000, with a median around $50,000.
 However, STScI actively encourages the submission of more ambitious AR Programs for which larger amounts of funding may be justified.
-For planning purposes only, proposers should identify their proposals as SMALL if the expected budget is less than $60,000, and MEDIUM if the expected budget lies between $60,000 and $120,000.
-Proposals that require higher funding levels should be submitted as Legacy AR Proposals.
-For reference, 35 Regular AR Proposals were approved in Cycle 21, and 24 were approved in Cycle 20.
+Budget details are not required in the Phase I submission, however the effort detailed in the Management Plan of the PDF attachment (see Section 9.7) should be commensurate with the level of funding to be requested in the Phase II submission.
+For reference, 19 Regular AR Proposals were approved in Cycle 22, and 35 were approved in Cycle 21.

 3.4.2 Legacy AR Proposals